BUDDHIST PSYCHOLOGY

 In addition to the Abhidharma teachings as the core presentation of this course, we will also explore key topics related to Buddhist psychology including neuroscience, emotional intelligence, and therapy as it relates to meditation practice.

 This training is essential for teachers-in-training and more experienced teachers who are actively working with students - so you can skillfully guide and support them as they progress through the different stages of their meditation practice.
-The training is also suitable for practitioners looking to deepen their own understanding and practice.
+It is also suitable for practitioners looking to deepen their own understanding and practice.

 In this training, you will receive: